Radiological Scanner

 • External radiation therapy: The radiation source is outside the body.

-• Internal radiation therapy: The source of radiation is inside the body.
+• Internal radiation therapy: The radiation source is inside the body.

-Radiation therapy is a medical treatment that is used to destroy cancer cells.
+Radiotherapy is a medical treatment that destroys cancer cells.
 It is often used along with other treatments, such as chemotherapy and surgery.

-Radiation therapy can be used to treat patients with cancers of the lung, breast, prostate, head and neck, uterus, ovaries, testicles, hyperthyroidism, thyroid cancer, bone metastases from prostate tumors, and brain tumors.
-Radiation therapy can also be used to relieve pain caused by cancer.
+Radiation therapy can be used to treat patients with cancer of the lung, breast, prostate, head and neck, uterus, ovaries, testicles, hyperthyroidism, thyroid cancer, bone metastases from prostate tumors, and brain tumors.
+Radiation therapy may also be used to relieve pain caused by cancer.

 In the case of thyroid cancer, iodine-131 is used, which is a gamma emitter.
-In this case, the patient is admitted to special units that have radioprotection units and specialized medical care.
+In this case, the patient is admitted to special units that have radioprotection units and care from specialized medical personnel.

 Once the patient has been discharged, a dosimetric control is carried out periodically to monitor and verify that, due to its low doses of gamma radiation, the patient can live with his family and the rest of the population.